mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-and-vnc.md

 ---

-As part of my recent efforts to expand [xwm](http://github.com/mcpcpc/xwm) to various distribution platforms, I decided to purchase a Linode virtual machine (VM).
-The sole purpose of this compute module is to host Docker and various operating system containers (e.g. Debian, CentOS, Arch Linux, Void Linux, etc).
+As part of my recent efforts to expand [xwm](http://github.com/mcpcpc/xwm) to other distribution platforms, I decided to purchase a Linode virtual machine (VM).
+The sole purpose of this VM is to host Docker, along with various other operating system containers (e.g. Debian, CentOS, Arch Linux, Void Linux, etc).
-I opted for the bottom-line 5 USD shared which, while only having 1GB of RAM and 1 Core, is surprisingly fast and made pushing cross-platform package updates a breeze.
+I opted for a 5 USD shared instance which, while only having 1GB of RAM and 1 Core, is surprisingly fast and made pushing cross-platform package updates a breeze.

 At some point I decided that it would be a good idea to run GUI-based applications on my shiny new VM.
-The process for getting a minimal Xorg server up and running was fairly straight forward.
+While the process for getting a minimal Xorg server up and running was fairly straight forward.
 I did, however, encounter a few "snags" that I figured would be worth sharing.
 Also, if it any point I decide to repeat this process on a different VM, I at least won't waste any time figuring out what went wrong.

 ## Xorg Server

-To start, let's make sure that we are SSH'd in and logged in as a regular user (a.k.a non-root).
+To begin, let's make sure that we have an SSH session going and are logged in as a regular user (a.k.a non-root).
 This regular user should (1) be part of the sudoers group and (2) be a member of the audio and video groups.
 If you are not sure which groups your regular user belongs to, you can always confirm with the `groups` command.
 If you are missing a group you can add one or multiple with the following command, replacing <username> with your regular user name:

 ```shell
 usermod -a -G audio <username>
 usermod -a -G video <username>
 ```

-We then need to verify that we have all of the prequisit packages installed.
+We then need to verify that we have all of the prerequisite packages installed.
 Note that I specify `xwm` in the application list below, but this will also work with many other window managers (e.g. cwm, dwm, evilwm, etc.):

 ```shell
 sudo apt update